somebodyscript/HotTea/HotTea Anti-Raid/README.md

 ## Usage

 1. Include the provided JavaScript code in your website.
-2. Customize the system by adjusting the styles and integrating your logo.
+2. Customize the system by changing values.
-3. Set up the repository link in the code to direct users to your HotTea repository.

 Feel free to explore the [source code](https://github.com/somebodyscript/HotTea/tree/main/HotTea%20Anti-Raid) to understand the inner workings of HotTea Anti-Raid.
 We welcome contributions and feedback to make it even more robust and effective.